 Finding 10 - PADR Form (O) Risk Of the 18 personal objectives reviewed, the majority of objectives were specific, measurable, achievable, realistic and timely.
 However, we noted that one employee did not have any objectives set out in their PADR form, whilst three objectives were not measurable or timely.
 In addition, the PADR forms used to capture employee's appraisals did not match the latest approved PADR forms.
 Lack of governance and management of the R&D Department.
-Recommendation 10 Priority level R&D Department management should ensure all objectives recorded in employee PADRs are consistent with the SMART principle set out in the Performance Appraisal and Personal Development Plan Policy, and are captured on the latest approved PADR proforma.
-MEDIUM Management Response Responsible Officer/ Deadline
+Recommendation 10 Priority level R&D Department management should ensure all objectives recorded in employee PADRs are consistent with the SMART principle set out in the MEDIUM Performance Appraisal and Personal Development Plan Policy, and are captured on the latest approved PADR proforma.
+MEDIUM • • • • • • • • • • • • • • • • • • • • Responsible Officer/ Deadline

 PADRs which are out of date are planned.
-There are a number of new team leaders within the R&D department.
+1 st April 2020 There are a number of new team leaders within the R&D department.
 A workshop on writing SMART objectives is planned for March.
 Line-managers will ensure that everyone has been on the Health Board PADR training session and this will be reviewed in 1:1s.
-Staff will be reminded to download the most up-to-date version of the PADR form when preparing for their next PADR.
-1 st April 2020
+Staff will be reminded to download the most upto-date version of the PADR form when preparing for their next PADR. ·

 Finding 11 - Travel Claims (D) Risk Travel claims were unable to be reconciled for three employees due to the unavailability of their diaries to line managers in their absence due to terminating their employment or being on leave.
 Lack of governance and management of the R&D Department.
 Recommendation 11 Priority level Management should ensure all R&D employees accurately maintain their diaries to enable line mangers to reconcile submitted travel claims.
-MEDIUM Management Response Responsible Officer/ Deadline All managers routinely check and reconcile claims but a reminder of the requirement to make sure calendars can be accessed by others has been issued.
-This will continue to be checked in 1:1s.
-Ssed by others has been Operations Manager 1 st April 2020
+MEDIUM their diaries to enable line mangers to reconcile submitted travel MEDIUM Responsible Officer/ Deadline

 Finding 12 - Standard Operating Procedures (O) Risk There are currently 16 extant SOPs that require reviewing.
 However, due to the organisational constraints pending the outcome and approval of an Organisational Change Process and prioritisation of audits, this has delayed the drafting of these documents.
-R&D is of poor quality.
-Recommendation 12 Priority level Management should ensure that all extant Research & Development standard operating procedures are reviewed, submitted for approval and published on the organisation's intranet site.
-MEDIUM Management should ensure that all extant Research & Development standard operating procedures are reviewed, submitted for approval MEDIUM Responsible Officer/ Deadline
+Recommendation 12 Priority level Management should ensure that all extant Research & Development MEDIUM standard operating procedures are reviewed, submitted for approval and published on the organisation's intranet site.
+MEDIUM MEDIUM Responsible Officer/ Deadline